Austria Wirtschaftsservice Gesellschaft

 The Austria Wirtschaftsservice Gesellschaft (aws) is an Austrian federal development and financing bank for the promotion and financing of companies.
 The bank provides around €1 billion (2008) in development aid, mainly as grants, loans and guarantees to finance projects in the value of almost €11 billion (2008). aws is focused on four different areas: Technology and innovation, equity and capital markets, promotion and financing as well as services for research and development management.
 In addition to these core activities it also administers the Austrian federal economic stimulus package of around €1 billion in 2009 and 2010.
-According to the OECD, 2021 official development assistance from Austria increased by 8.7% to US$1.5 billion, representing 0.31% of gross national income.
+According to the OECD, Austria’s total official development assistance (ODA) (USD 1.9 billion) increased in 2022 due to an increase in in-donor refugee costs.
+It represented 0.39% of gross national income (GNI).

 History

 The origins of this bank go back to four different public entities that merged in 2002 into aws: The BÜRGES Förderungsbank was founded in 1954 as a special bank for the support of small and mid-sized companies.
 In 1962, the ERP-Fonds (European Recovery Program) was set up based on the funds of the Marshall Plan to provide credit for economic development and innovation support.
 In 1969 the Finanzierungsgarantie Gesellschaft mbH was created in order to reduce the risk for project financing.
 The fourth organization, the Innovationsagentur, was founded in 1984 to support technology transfer.